 Crack cocaine, which is often just referred to as crack, is a free-base version of cocaine that can be smoked.
-It’s described by most substance abuse research and professionals as the most addictive form of cocaine, and it first gained widespread worldwide attention during the 1980s, when inner city neighborhoods were overrun with its use.
+When it’s smoked, it delivers a short but very intense high to the user, and because of that sense of euphoria it creates, it’s incredibly addictive.
+It’s described by most substance abuse research and professionals as the most addictive form of cocaine, and it first gained widespread worldwide attention during the 1980s, when inner-city neighborhoods were overrun with its use.
 That time was often called the crack epidemic, and it hit places like New York and Los Angeles particularly hard.

-While it’s no longer the 1980s, crack is still used by people, leading many people to wonder how to know if someone is on the drug.
+While it’s no longer the 1980s, crack is still regularly used.
+In 2013, 68% of people admitted for cocaine addiction treatment were crack cocaine users.
+That’s more than 82,000 crack cocaine users in one year, and even more who did not receive help.
+This can lead many people to wonder how to know if someone they care about is on the drug.

 Table of Contents

-One of the first ways you can start to identify whether or not someone is on crack is to know what it looks like.
-Typically pure crack will appear as off-white “rocks” which aren’t very dense and may seem crystalline.
+The first way to identify whether someone is on crack is to know what it looks like.
+Typically, pure crack will appear as off-white “rocks” which aren’t very dense and may seem crystalline.
 When someone puts a crack rock on their tongue, it numbs it.
 Pure crack will also melt when introduced to a flame or water.
-In many cases, however, crack isn’t pure when it’s sold on the street, and it’s often cut with many other substances to increase how much it seems like a person is buying.
+In many cases, however, crack isn’t pure when sold on the street, and it’s often cut with many other substances to increase how much it seems like a person is buying.
 Some of the substances crack is cut with can be incredibly dangerous.

-Another important way you can determine if someone is on crack is to know paraphernalia used to take the drug.
+Another important way to determine if someone is on crack is to recognize paraphernalia used to take the drug.
 Some of the common forms of crack paraphernalia include a smoking pipe, tube, an antenna or something similar, and a lighter or even a small torch.

-Since crack is a stimulant, when someone takes it, it tends to speed up the processes happening in their body, mentally and physically.
-Since crack is smoked, the effects of taking it occur almost instantly.
-The drug is absorbed straight from the lungs of the user into the bloodstream, but these effects usually end after 5 or 10 minutes.
+Crack is a stimulant.
+When someone takes it, it tends to speed up the mental and physical processes happening in their body.
+Crack’s effects occur almost instantly when smoked.
+The drug is absorbed straight from the lungs of the user into the bloodstream.
+These effects usually end after five to ten minutes.

 The short-term effects of being high on crack are one reason why it’s highly addictive and abused.
-As people try to chase the high of initially smoking, they may take more and more crack, or become obsessed with it.
+As people try to chase the high of initially smoking, they may take more and more crack, becoming obsessed with it.

 Common Signs of Use

-- Some of the other common signs include:
+- Some of the common signs of crack use include:

 - Some of the mental & behavior signs include:

-Even if you know the signs of someone being on crack presently, you may not know how long they’ve been using the drug.
+Even if you know the signs of someone currently on crack, you may not know how long they’ve been using it.
 One of the biggest signs of addiction and dependence is smoking large amounts of the drug.
-Users of crack tend to develop a tolerance quickly, and they require more for the same effect.
-There are a number of health risks associated with crack that occur in the short-term and the long-term.
+Crack users tend to develop a tolerance quickly, requiring more for the same effect.
+Several health risks associated with crack can occur in the short-term and long-term.

-People who are on crack for a long period of time are more likely to experience infections because of a compromised immune system, and they may have damage to organs including the liver and kidneys.
+People who are on crack for a long period of time are more likely to experience infections because of a compromised immune system.
+They may also have damage to organs, including the liver and kidneys.

 With some drugs such as prescription medications, it can be difficult to determine when there’s abuse and an addiction and when use is normal.
 Crack is not one of those drugs.
 Crack is an incredibly addictive and powerful drug, and it’s not likely that someone can do it recreationally without becoming addicted and physically dependent on it.
 If you sense a person is using crack at all, even if they’re acting as if it’s recreational, it should be a huge cause for concern.

-Virtually anyone who is using crack, but particularly if they’re letting their responsibilities go or using more than they intend to, particularly in the face of negative consequences, they can be described as having an addiction to crack.
-If this is the case, treatment is necessary, and if you recognize signs that someone is on crack, you should contact a medical professional or addiction specialist.
+If this is the case, treatment may be necessary.
+If you recognize signs that someone is on crack, you should contact a medical professional or addiction specialist.